- Competitive Analysis

 A microsite (sometimes called a minisite) is a website used to supplement a company or organization’s primary domain.
 More often than not, the microsite will have a URL distinct of the primary domain and has its own unique design and navigation.

 Microsites can help you target different buyer personas, appear more relevant and authoritative, as well as get multiple listings in organic search results.

-You can read more about the benefits of microsites in one of my older posts, “Should I Build Multiple Websites?”.
+You can read more about the benefits of microsites in one of our older posts, “Should I Build Multiple Websites?”.

 In order to improve its own customers’ user experience, Google likes to display a wide variety of media in its search results—including videos.
+Take a look at the organic listings below–a video hold the second spot.
 A video is 60 percent more likely to get ranked in a search result than a landing page on the same topic.